-In fact, we have a joint convergence liking the processes $X_n,\wt{X}_n,\wh{X}_n$ together.
-Note that the latter three can be coupled together in a very natural way, by building them with the same variables $(\zeta_i,i\geq 1)$.
-This is obvious for $\wt{X}_n$ and $\wh{X}_n$, by construction.
-Now, a process with same distribution as $X_n$ can be constructed simultaneously with $\wh{X}_n$ by a simple time-change, as follows.
+In fact, we have a joint convergence linking the processes $X_n,\widetilde{X}_n,\widehat{X}_n$ together.
+Note that the three can be joined together in a very natural way, by building them with the same variables $(\zeta_i,i\geq1)$.
+This is obvious for $\widetilde{X}_n$ and $\widehat{X}_n$, by construction.
+Now, a process with the same distribution as $X_n$ can be constructed simultaneously with $\widehat{X}_n$ by a simple time change, as follows.

 \begin{lemma} Let $T^{(n)}_0=0$, and recursively, let